 3) Set the scene

 Once you're comfortable with the surroundings, it's time to prepare for filming.
-All great video walkthroughs are carefully staged and planned, and preparing beforehand will have a considerable impact on the final outcome.
+All great video walkthroughs are carefully planned, and preparing beforehand will have a impact on the final outcome.

 Start by decluttering the property.
 In an ideal world, it will be clutter-free when you arrive, but it's worth going around once to make sure everything is where it should be.
 Remove personal items, such as pictures of the occupants if there are any.
 Also, make sure all the blinds and curtains are open and that natural light is pouring in.